 Needs identified in Mid-day Minimum load conditions may be driven by increasing levels of PV integration.
 For these needs, new base cases will be created.
 These cases will be called the time-sensitive base cases.
-The year represented in these newly created base cases is determined by the date of publishing of the Needs Assessment report36 and is called the time-sensitive year.
+The year represented in these newly created base cases is determined by the date of publishing of the Needs Assessment report and is called the time-sensitive year.

 For purposes of establishing time-sensitivity, the Minimum Load period is assumed to begin on March 1st of each year.
 Therefore, the time-sensitive year will vary depending on whether the completion date of the Needs Assessment report occurs before March 1 versus on March 1 or later.
+Table 4-6 provides a summary of the correct Mid-day Minimum loads to be represented in the time-sensitive year.